meltoner/NEM_NANO/README.md

 ## Software Features :

-- Software utilities a GPS, remote control on an arduino nano
+- Software utilises a GPS, a voltage sensor and remote control actuator using an arduino nano
-- Sensors and actuators are all in classes
+- Sensors and actuators are all implemented using classes
-- Implements five tasks execution frequencies
+- Implements five execution frequencies
-- Auto derives home after 10 seconds since first gps lock and after locking with at least 6 satellites
+- Auto derives home after 10 seconds since the gps lock and after locking with at least 6 satellites
-- Transmits distance from home
+- Transmits meters distance from home
-- Transmits speed in 10cm/secon
+- Transmits speed in 10cm/second
-- Transmits External Voltage,
+- Transmits the external Voltage
-- Transmits gps coordinates using two numbers per coordinate
+- Transmits the GPS coordinates using two numbers (four digit) per coordinate
-- Led indicator low periodicity no gps lock, high periodicity gps lock
+- Led indicator having low periodicity when no gps is locked, and with high periodicity when gps is locked.
-- Does not occupy a serial port to transmit telemetry data
+- Implementation does not occupy a serial port to transmit telemetry information

 ## Hardware